Environment Portfolio Lead

-In recent years, these audiences have included building facilities managers, farmers, landfill operators, park visitors, government employees, low-income households, environment protection officers, businesses (small and large), schools and local councils, mostly with a focus on achieving sustainable outcomes.
+In recent years, these audiences have included facilities managers, construction workers, farmers (e.g., dairy, livestock, horticulture, aquaculture), landfill operators, park visitors, government employees, low-income households, environment protection officers, businesses (small and large), schools and local councils, mostly with a focus on achieving sustainable outcomes.

-This has resulted in peer-reviewed publications on topics such as visitor management in zoos and national parks, adaptive management in government programs, business environmental compliance, energy efficiency in households and commercial buildings and influencing the behaviour of small to medium enterprises.
+This has resulted in peer-reviewed publications on topics such as visitor management in zoos and national parks, adaptive management in government programs, business environmental compliance, energy efficiency in households and commercial buildings, the role of media in creating norms related to avoiding single use plastics, the effectiveness of eco-labels, and influencing the behaviour of small to medium enterprises.

 Jim has led or collaborated with research and partner teams on more than 200 behaviour change projects and acquired an intimate understanding of how the public sector interacts with research and the different ways that research can inform program design and policy shifts.